davybrion/companysite-dotnet/content/blog/2010-10-performance-of-nhibernate-with-ruby-objects-compared-to-traditional-c-objects.md

 Now the difference varies between 6% and 15%.

-Now, suppose that we have a compelling reason to actually go ahead with using this approach (we do actually, but i'm not gonna get into that here), do you think we can trust these numbers?
+Now, suppose that we have a compelling reason to actually go ahead with using this approach (we do actually, but I'm not gonna get into that here), do you think we can trust these numbers?
 Is there anything else we're missing?
 Are we complete idiots for testing the performance difference like this?
 Do you have any feedback whatsoever?
 Then please leave a comment :)